containers/toolbox/doc/toolbox-list.1.md

 ## DESCRIPTION

 Lists existing toolbox containers and images.
-These are OCI containers and images, which can be managed directly with tools like `buildah` and `podman`.
+These are OCI containers and images, which can be managed directly with a tool like `podman`.

 ## OPTIONS ##